 His ledger is here

 Another famous sporting son of Huddersfield is Douglas Clark.
 Douglas played Rugby League, survived the war, and was later a champion wrestler.
-[There is a superb video about Douglas Clark on the WFA's YouTube channel here]
+[There is a wonderful video about Douglas Clark on the WFA's YouTube channel here]

 Below: The Ledger for Douglas Clark showing various addresses and details of his wartime injuries.

 The above are of course some of the more well known men who served - and in some cases died - in the first world war.
 For each famous (or infamous) man there were many thousands of ordinary men and it is the records of these, such as these three 'ordinary' men below, that be of greatest interest to those looking for 'great uncle Bill'

 At the moment around half of the total archive has been published.
 The remaining records are due to be made available by Ancestry during the course of 2020.

 WFA members can access this archive as part of their membership Click > HERE : WFA Member Login